ubf/ubf-jsonrpc/doc/jsf_charset.md

-classify2 runs through a binary byte-by-byte and tries to classify if as either '7bit','8bit','iso-2022' or 'utf8'.
-For big data a max number of bytes can be specified to reduce the overhead.
-Classification allows for a certain amount of misc-bytes in the data so for example a bad byte in what is otherwise perfect utf-8 will still be classified as utf8.<a name="classify2-2"></a>
+<p>classify2 runs through a binary byte-by-byte and tries to
+classify if as either <tt>7bit</tt>, <tt>8bit</tt>, <tt>iso-2022</tt> or <tt>utf8</tt>.
+For big
+data a max number of bytes can be specified to reduce the overhead.
+Classification allows for a certain amount of misc-bytes in the data so for example a bad byte in what is otherwise perfect utf-8 will still be classified as utf8.</p>
+<a name="classify2-2"></a>

 ###classify2/2##